Bottle-M/PotatoPeeler/README.md

    > Of course, you can configure [protected chunks](#5-protected-chunks) to prevent certain chunks from being removed.

-3. This tool performs **in-place operations** on the region Anvil files, the changes will firstly be written to a temporary file and then replace the original file.
-It is still advisable to occasionally make backups.
+3. This tool can performs **in-place operations** on the region Anvil files.
+Before writing to each file in place, a backup file will be created.
+If an error occurs during writing, it will automatically restore the file.
+It is still advisable to occasionally make manual backups.

 ## 3. Installation